 This year, the season of Lent starts on March 6th.
 If you’re unfamiliar, many people give something up for Lent in preparation for Easter.
-And if you’re observing the season, there’s a possibility that what you give up can also have a positive impact on your finances.
+And if you’re observing the season, there’s a possibility that what you give up can also have a positive impact on your finances (like having more money to pay towards debt).
 Let’s see how.

 Using Lent to Your Financial Advantage

 Lent is almost like a second New Year’s resolution.
 A lot of people participate, and others don’t.
 If you decide to give something up for Lent, great!
 If not, that’s fine too.
 No judgment here!
 But, we want to point out that you can potentially kill two birds with one stone by using Lent to your financial advantage.

 Some common vices people give up for Lent include:

 - Social media

 - Fast food